2

 “I’m sorry, I’m moving back in...!
 This was our last formal ball, and we broke it off.
 I’m really, really sorry.”

 “Straight from the ball?
 Wow, you got this far and it still fell through...”
-Mora looked exaggeratedly at the ceiling.
-A sorry sigh came from the seat beside her.
+Mora took an exaggerated look at the ceiling.
+A pitiful sigh came from the seat beside her.

-Mora had taken Terra in after losing her parents.
-She had been only 18 when they passed away in a sightseeing ship accident, and because of that, their relationship wasn't as close as with the people who raised her from a young age.
-But still, this was an important time in her life, so the spouses couldn’t just not help her.
+After Terra lost her parents, Mora took her in.
+Terra had only been 18 when they passed away in a sightseeing ship accident, and because of that, her relationship with Mora wasn't as close as with her parents, who'd raised her from a young age.
+But still, it was an important time in Terra's life, so Mora and her husband couldn’t just stand by.

 The marriage interview had been for the sake of her clan.

-“My, my, rest now, you gave it everything.
-So, if you don’t mind telling me, why did it go wrong?”
-Mora asked Terra, seating herself.
+“My, my, rest now, you gave it your all.
+So, if you don’t mind telling me, what went wrong?”
+Mora asked Terra as she seated herself.
 Her husband, Rubal, passed Terra’s order to the waiter.
-“I thought that the Secretarius family’s 3rd son Elephas was a good match, but there were things you didn’t like about him, right?
+“I thought the Secretarius family’s third son Elephas was a good match, but there were things you didn’t like about him, weren't there?
 Did he step on your foot during the dance?”

 “Thanks for the concern,” Terra lifted her face and looked at her aunt, dark green eyes drowning in exhaustion.
 “But I didn’t turn him down, he turned me down.
 Ah, he didn't step on my foot though.”

-She tightened her shoulders apologetically and began to explain.
-“Yesterday we went for a net throwing trial and I didn’t meet his standards.
-We followed the standard approach a few times, but none of our tries went well.
-I thought that we just had to keep trying until we got it, but at the party he said ‘your nets are too complicated for me’...”
+Her shoulders tightened apologetically, and she began to explain.
+“Yesterday we went out for a net throwing trial and I didn’t meet his standards.
+We followed the usual approach a few times, but none of our attempts went well.
+I thought that we just needed to keep trying until we got it, but at the party he said ‘your nets are too complicated for me’...”

 “Oh my, if only he had been a more skilled twister...”